oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     </copy>
     ```

-    >**Note:** It may take a few minutes to run this script as it is performing many initialization steps.
-When the script execution completes, if you see a Code Execution Failed message on the Status bar at the bottom of the SQL Worksheet, ignore it.

     ![The script is displayed in the Worksheet code section.
 The Run Script (F5) icon in the Worksheet toolbar is highlighted.](./images/initialize-output.png " ")

 <!-- Comments -->